-We taste tested five different kinds of vegan gummy candy to find our favorites.
+We bought and taste tested an array of vegan gummy candy to find our favorites.
 Here are our gelatin-free candy picks!

 Subscribe: Apple | Spotify | Stitcher | Amazon

-This week, Larisha and Andrew from Make it Dairy Free joined us to eat some vegan gummies and chat.
+This week on the podcast, Larisha and Andrew from Make it Dairy Free joined us to eat some vegan gummy candy and to chat.
 It was a good time!
-Let's get into it.

 Jump to: